hajruuudin/yelp-camp-project/README.md

 }
 ```

-Once that has been repalced, the file can be executed the same as running the server:
+Once that has been replaced, the file can be executed the same as running the server:

 ```javascript
 node seeds/seed.js
 ```
+# Features:

+1. User Authentication
+	•	User registration and login functionality.
+	•	Password reset and email verification options.
+2. Campground Management
+	•	Create, read, update, and delete (CRUD) campgrounds.
+	•	Upload images for campgrounds using a file uploader.
+	•	Location-based search for campgrounds using geocoding.
+3. Reviews and Ratings
+	•	Add and delete reviews for campgrounds.
+	•	User ratings for campgrounds.
+4. Responsive Design
+	•	Mobile-friendly layout for accessing campgrounds on various devices.
+5. User Roles and Permissions
+	•	Different permissions for regular users and campground authors.

 # Acknowledgments
 Thanks to Colt Steel and the people involved in developing and creating this course!